GrowGardens.ai

 FAQs

-Can I plant tomatoes outdoors in early May in Seattle?
+Can I plant tomatoes directly in the ground in Seattle in May?

 How often should I water container plants in May?